jpelling2006/cloudcomputing2/README.md

  This website is hosted [here](http://cloudcompute.atwebpages.com/home.html).

  > [!WARNING]
- > If your browser forces you to go to https:// instead of http://, please remove the "s"
+ > If your browser forces you to go to https:// instead of http://, please remove the "s"<br>
  > https:// hosting is expensive!